Case Study: Nuclear Energy Institute

 In 1995, NEI hired S&H as its advertising agency of record.
 During the first two years, advertising was directed at policy objectives such as passing nuclear waste legislation in the U.S. Congress.

-In 1997, we launched a second advertising campaign that promoted the benefits of nuclear technology and nuclear power.
+More recently, we launched a second advertising campaign that promoted the benefits of nuclear technology and nuclear power.
 The principal goal was to encourage policymakers and opinion leaders to take a fresh look at nuclear power.
 The primary message was the “clean air” benefit of nuclear energy, a message that is increasingly significant as we struggle to control CO2 emissions while producing more electricity with American technology and fuel.
-S&H continues to utilize television, radio and print advertising to showcase the many benefits of generating carbon-free electricity with nuclear power generation.
+S&H utilized television, radio, print and digital advertising to showcase the many benefits of generating carbon-free electricity with nuclear power.

-Survey research has demonstrated the positive impact of this campaign, even in the aftermath of the Fukushima accident in Japan, and the industry has approved a budget for a twenty-first year of advertising.
+Survey research has demonstrated the positive impact of this campaign, even in the aftermath of the Fukushima accident in Japan, public opinion and public policy are favorable towards nuclear energy.

 The Solution: Media Relations and Education